ztsvlr/ztsvlr/README.md

 ### About me

 Hi!
-My name is Nathan, aka ndzin, I'm a Brazilian student currently at 20 years old, you can take a look at my skills down below.
+My name is Nathan, aka ndzin, a Brazilian student currently at 20 years old, you can take a look at my skills down below.

 ### Programming Languages